Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Introduction

-\IEEEPARstart{E}motion-aware \RR{interaction can significantly improve human-computer interaction.
-Consequently, there has been much research on automatic speech emotion recognition (SER).
-While SER within the same corpus is possible with reasonable accuracy, cross-corpus SER performance needs significant improvement \cite{Schuller2010Cross-CorpusStrategies, Milner2019ARecognition, Gideon2021ImprovingADDoG}.
-Cross-corpus SER is crucial to achieving emotion-aware interactions in real-life applications, as speech signals obtained from different devices, recording background, spoken language, and acoustic signal conditions can be different with the training dataset and real-world implementation \cite{Schuller2010Cross-CorpusStrategies}.}
+\IEEEPARstart{E}{\lowercase{motion-aware}} interaction has been identified as a key factor in improving human-computer interaction.
+To this end, much research has been devoted to automatic speech-emotion recognition (SER).
+Although SER within the same corpus has shown reasonable accuracy, cross-corpus SER performance remains a challenge \cite{Schuller2010Cross-CorpusStrategies, Milner2019ARecognition, Gideon2021ImprovingADDoG}.
+The ability to perform cross-corpus SER is critical to achieving emotion-aware interactions in real-world applications.
+This is because speech signals obtained from different devices, recording backgrounds, spoken languages, and acoustic signal conditions can differ from those in the training dataset and real-world implementation~\cite{Schuller2010Cross-CorpusStrategies}.

-\RR{Researchers have explored domain adaptation techniques to improve the cross-corpus SER performance~\cite{Mao2016DomainClasses, Liu2018UnsupervisedLearning, Xi2019SpeakerAdapters, Ocquaye2021CrossNetwork}.
-Domain adaptation is a transfer learning approach where a trained model undergoes training aiming to optimise for a different distribution other than the previously trained distribution.
-The key limitation of the existing domain adaptation methods is that they cannot be adapted to the dynamic nature of the real-life setting.
-In such a setting, it will be beneficial if an intelligent agent interacting with a customer/user could dynamically update itself when it wrongly categorises speech emotion.
-In this paper, we address this challenge.
-We develop a domain adaptation technique based on reinforcement learning (RL), where we exploit the dynamically updating feature of RL to develop a cross-corpus SER technique that can be dynamically updated.}
+Researchers have investigated domain adaptation techniques to enhance cross-corpus SER performance \cite{Mao2016DomainClasses, Liu2018UnsupervisedLearning, Xi2019SpeakerAdapters, Ocquaye2021CrossNetwork}.
+Domain adaptation is a transfer learning method that involves training a model to optimise for a different distribution than the one used in the initial training.
+Researchers now use different types of domain adaptation strategies like, adversarial based, knowledge distillation based, and ensemble based~\cite{CS2021UnsupervisedLanguages,Park2019UnsupervisedRecognition, Meng2019DomainRecognition,Singhal2023DomainApplications}.
+However, current domain adaptation approaches have a significant drawback: they cannot adapt to constantly changing real-world settings.
+In such settings, an intelligent agent interacting with customers/users could benefit from dynamically updating itself when it misclassifies speech emotion.

+In this study, we address the drawback of the inability to adapt to the constantly changing real-world, by proposing a domain adaptation technique based on reinforcement learning (RL), which is uniquely suited for the dynamic requirements of real-world SER applications.
+Our approach leverages the dynamic updating capability of RL to develop a cross-corpus SER technique that can adapt in real-time.